CovertLab/borealis/README.md

 Each path you specify in DockerTask's `inputs` and `outputs` denotes a directory tree of files iff it ends with a `/`.

-When storing task output files, `DockerTask` creates blobs with names ending in `/` to act as "directory placeholders" to speed up tree-oriented traversal.
+When storing task output files, `DockerTask` creates entries with names ending in `/` to act as _directory placeholders_ that speed up tree-oriented traversal.
 This means you can run [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse) without using the `--implicit-dirs` flag, resulting in mounted directories that run 10x faster.